To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Castelvecchio Bridge

-Now it might seem crazy to spend only a day of your 2 week Italy Itinerary in of the world’s most famous cities- but trust me when I say one day will truly be enough.
+Now, it might seem crazy to spend only a day of your 2-week Italy Itinerary in one of the world’s most famous cities- but trust me when I say one day will truly be enough.
 Very few people actually live in Venice, so once the sun sets and the tourists all go back to their hotels- it basically becomes a ghost town.
-Head out from Verona or Milan (wherever you decided to stay the night) early in the day, and get to Venice at a solid morning hour to get in a full day of sight-seeing.
+Head out from Verona or Milan (wherever you decided to stay the night) early in the day, and get to Venice at a solid morning hour to get in a full day of sightseeing.

 Here is a great list of Venice Day Trips from Milan

-If you did opt to spend the night in Verona, you can take the train direct to Venice.
-It takes about 1 hour 10 minutes.
+If you opt to spend the night in Verona, you can take the train directly to Venice.
+It takes about 1 hour and 10 minutes.
 Alternatively, it is cheaper to take the bus but it will take you about 2 hours, and will probably be a bit more of a hassle.

 Leave after dinner to hop on the late train to Florence for your first night.